Finance for paid media · The ecommerce playbook

 Yehonatan Tav.
 I run paid media for ecommerce and consumer brands spending $50,000 to $500,000 a month, as one connected system: the ads, the creative, the funnel, and the measurement.
 I wrote this because the gap between what the ad account reports and what the business earns is where most of the money is won or lost, and almost nobody looks at it straight.

-Every figure in the examples is invented to show the math.
-None are benchmarks or claims about your business.
+Every figure in the examples is invented to show the math, not a benchmark or a claim about your business.
 Run the logic on your own numbers.